 ZINC COATINGS ON IRON, STEEL, AND FASTENERS

-This IM covers the requirements of zinc coating (galvanizing) by the hot dip process on iron and steel products made from rolled pressed and forged shapes, castings, plates, bars, and strips.
+This IM covers the requirements of zinc coating (galvanizing) by the hot dip and mechanically deposited processes on iron and steel products.

 Galvanizing companies seeking approval shall provide the Office of Construction and Materials the following information either in the Company’s written Quality Control Plan or as separate documentation:

 1. Name and location of the galvanizing plant